This post may contain affiliate links. Please read our full Disclosure Policy.

 That Lovely Vintage Patina

 Looking back, I truly believe those early vintage finds shaped the way I decorate even now.
 Each piece held a story, and that made it special.
+The authentic wear on these vintage finds cannot be replicated in a factory.

 How to Shop Smart for Vintage Finds

 These days, I’m a little more selective about what comes into our home.
 I still search for those one-of-a-kind vintage finds, but now I think more about where something will go and how I’ll use it.
-If I’m looking for something specific, I usually check places like Etsy, eBay, or estate sales before buying new.
+If I’m looking for something specific, I usually check places like Etsy, eBay, local flea markets, or estate sales before buying new.
 More often than not, I find that older pieces are made better and have more life left in them than anything fresh off a showroom floor.

 Tip: Keep a notebook (or use your phone!) to jot down items you’re looking for, along with measurements.
 I can’t tell you how many times that’s saved me when I stumbled across a piece I loved and wasn’t sure if it would fit.